Leveraging Reorder Points to Maintain Stock Levels

 Best Practices: Leveraging Reorder Points to Maintain Stock Levels

-Even before my previous eCommerce business was mature enough to justify an inventory management software solution, I still relied on reorder points in spreadsheets to help me maintain stock levels.
-Believe me when I say, every seller can benefit by using some sort of a reorder point to evaluate stock levels.
+Even before my previous e-commerce business was mature enough to justify an inventory management software solution, I still relied on reorder points in spreadsheets to help me maintain stock levels.
+Believe me when I say every seller can benefit from using some sort of a reorder point to evaluate stock levels.

-The most basic way to figure out a reorder point is to just look at your order history on any given product.
+The most basic way to figure out a reorder point is to just look at your order history for any given product.
 If you sell 30 items in 30 days, and your ideal stock level is 30 days, then you should stock 30 of that product.
-This is referred to as your Sales Velocity.
+This is referred to as your sales velocity.
 Figuring out how much inventory you move in a given time is a great way to decide how much to order on your next purchase.

 No matter how you feel is the best way to calculate your reorder points, they can all be leveraged to the same effect.

-Let’s say you never want to dip below 100 units on hand at any given time because it may take 2 months to receive more and you don’t want to risk selling out.
+Let’s say you never want to dip below 100 units on hand at any given time because it may take two months to receive more, and you don’t want to risk selling out.
 That would be your reorder point.
 When you get below 100, you order more.
 This may be the most basic way to set reorder points to help maintain your stock levels.

 Maximum Reorder Points

-Maximum Reorder Points, upper thresholds, desired stock levels, or any other number of names, are particularly useful when using reorder points.
+Maximum reorder points, also called upper thresholds or desired stock levels, are particularly useful when using reorder points.

 In short, if you aren’t using reorder points to some degree, you should.
 Maintaining stock levels to cover future sales is extremely important for businesses to capitalize an items full sales potential.